Szabari family: History

 His sons Lőkös, John II and Atyusz were first mentioned in 1348.
 The latter two of them attacked and tried to kill one of the officials of the Zalavár Abbey, according to a charter issued on 2 June 1351.
 They also appeared as members of the "Buzád kindred" in August 1360, when descendants of the Buzád branch (the Szabaris, Csányis and Söjtöris through the lineage of Buzád III, Csák I and Lancelot, respectively) unsuccessfully attempted to regain their former possessions from the Lackfi family on the occasion of a lawsuit lasted from 1351 until 1376.
-In December 1365, John II and Atyusz protested against that after a praefectio in filium by his father Nicholas V, Klara, a descendant of Buzád IV (son of Csák I) granted the village of Buzádsziget.
+In December 1365, John II and Atyusz protested against that after a praefectio in filium by his father Nicholas V, Clara, a descendant of Buzád IV (son of Csák I) granted the village of Buzádsziget.
 The document also mentioned John's minor son without name.
 In 1368 and 1376, only Atyusz and John's son Peter were alive.
 They died without male heirs by 1384, as Mary, Queen of Hungary donated the family's orphaned lands to the distant relative Bánfi de Alsólendva family after the Szabaris' extinction.